The Best Egg White Alternatives for Cocktails.

 How did we test?

-Well, we made a LOT of Whiskey Sours.
+Well, we made A LOT of Whiskey Sours.

 Our first step was to set a baseline Whiskey Sour with .5 oz egg white.
 We used this to establish judging criteria for the alternatives: